QMCSoftware/QMCSoftware/python_prototype/sphinx/markdown_to_rst/qmcpy.rst

 True Measure
 ------------

-| General measure used to define the integrand
+| General measure used to define the integral
 | *Abstract class with concrete implementations*

 -  Uniform: :math:`\mathcal{U}(a,b)`